emard/esp32ecp5/README.md

     ftp> put blink.bit fpga
     ftp> put blink.bit flash

+NOTE: special destination file names "fpga" and "flash" are used for direct programming and they don't relate to actual files on ESP32 filesystem.

 if using "lftp", syntax is different, use option "-o" like this:

     lftp 192.168.4.1:/> put blink.bit -o fpga